Been working hard?

 In this famous historical last stand, the outnumbered Spartans, to keep their freedom, hold back thousands of Persians.
 You need to think of the big picture in this one... the righting of the wrong, making a difference, and the greater good...to get your motivational ending.
 In addition, if you need motivation to keep in shape during your prep period, or want the divergence of beautiful bodies, or to vent vicariously, this movie is a good choice.

-A young woman goes to Harvard Law to pursue her love that left her because he thought she was not an attribute to his professional goals.
+A young woman goes to Harvard Law to pursue her love who left her because he thought she was not an attribute to his professional goals.

 The attractive, underestimated, and anyone who was hit on by an unscrupulous professor, will see this movie beyond the blonde stereotypes.